rwth-iat/rte/README.md

 To allow any combination of library projects in an application-specific project, library projects should **not** include the `rte` core project.
 Instead they should use the `find_package()` import method, as described above, to be build independently.

+A lot of the standard OV libraries, previously packaged as "addonlibs" in this repository are now provided in separate library projects:
+- [rte_fblib](https://github.com/acplt/rte_fblib) provides several generic and special function block libraries
+- [rte_field](https://github.com/acplt/rte_field) provides OV/FB libraries for field device connection
+- [rte_misc](https://github.com/acplt/rte_misc) provides miscellaneous helper libraries

+The libraries for creating AssetAdministrationShells in ACPLT/RTE, originally from the openAAS project, have been moved to an application-specific project: [rte_project_openaas](https://github.com/acplt/rte_project_openaas),

 #### Application-specific project

+An example of an application-specific project can be found in a separate Git repository on GitHub: https://github.com/acplt/rte_example_project
 According to the description above, the structure of a library project should look like this:

 ```txt